itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/03_SLOs_Load_Test_Analysis_Error_Issue/index.md

 Select **"Build with parameters"**

 We only need to update the **DeployomentURI** section.

-Copy your Orders Application URL and paste into the **DeployomentURI** section.
-Make sure to remove the last / if present when you copied it.
+Copy your Order Application URL and paste into the **DeployomentURI** section.

+**Make sure to remove the last / if present when you copied it**

-When done click the **Build Button** which will start the Performance Test.
+When done click the **Build** button which will start the Performance Test.

 <img src="../../assets/images/lab_3_jenkins_run_load_test_2.png" width="500"/>